-A lower subscore in either of these areas will require the student to take the appropriate Park University Academic Skills Assessment.
-NOTE: Any student with an English or Mathematics ACT subscore of 27 or above, or SAT English subscore of 580 or SAT Math subscore of 620 may contact the Office of Academic Affairs regarding the opportunity to be evaluated for a course waiver.
+Note: Students wishing to be placed in MA135 College Algebra or a higher mathematics course will be eligible for such placement based on their ACT/SAT scores, or they may choose to take a mathematics placement test at no cost.
+Any student with an English or mathematics ACT subscore of at least 27, or an SAT English subscore of at least 580 or an SAT mathematics subscore or at least 620 may contact The Office of Academic Affairs regarding the Opportunity to be evaluated for a course waiver.